 The new promenade area allows for young family sized bikes to be hired to enjoy along the cycle lane.
 These four wheeled bikes can accommodate 1-5 people, there is a shaded canopy overhead and all occupants can add to the pedal power.

-Above the old harbour area there is an outdoor children’s soft play park in the Biosfera Shopping Centre allowing for the kids to let off some energy whilst shopping or eating in that area.
+Above the old harbour area there is an excellent area the kids will love called Rooftop Entertainment, with skating, a Jurassic experience, cafés and a 6D simulator.
+Rooftop is locate in the Biosfera Shopping Centre allowing for the kids to let off some energy whilst shopping or eating in that area.
 A popular family excursion is a visit to the nearby marina at Puerto Calero which is home to the yellow submarine, children from the age of 2 are allowed to go aboard to dive below the sea.
 There are free transfers from the resort allowing for some extra time to explore the marina before / after your dive.

 Another place for a young family to visit for a day out is the Rancho Texas Lanzarote Park in Puerto del Carmen.
 The children can wander around the animal park, enjoy the sea lion, bird of prey and parrot shows, have pony rides, go kayaking and chill out in the fabulous swimming pool area.